snmoore/doodles-cpp/README.md

 Convert a string to an integer

 ## binary_search
-Find the position of a target value (a key) in a sorted array using a binary search
+Find the position of a target value (a key) in a sorted vector using a binary search

 ## count_bits
 Count the number of bits set in a 32-bit word